mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the same shared secret.
 Clients then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.
-Members can send _Update_ messages for post-compromise secrecy and new clients can be added or existing members removed from the group.
+Members can send _Commit_ messages for post-compromise secrecy and new clients can be added or existing members removed from the group.

 The protocol algorithms we specify here follow.
 Each algorithm specifies